Itinerary & Map

 Day 3, Marcacocha - Ollantaytambo - Aguas Calientes

 We have an early morning start today as we set off for Ollantaytambo.
 We stop to visit the dramatic Inca site of Pumamarca, which dominates the entire valley.
 From Pumamarca an original Inca trail carries us down the lush valley among Inca terracing of Tambowaylla, Chuchuna and Media Luna.
-We arrive in Ollantaytambo in time for lunch and after a quick rest we board the train, and following the Urubamba river we arrive at the small but well-known township of Aguas Calientes - the starting point for tomorrow’s visit to the astounding lost Inca City of Machu Picchu and our home for tonight.
+We arrive in Ollantaytambo in time for lunch and after a quick rest we board the train, and following the Urubamba river we arrive at the small but well-known township of Aguas Calientes - the starting point for tomorrow's visit to the astounding lost Inca City of Machu Picchu and our home for tonight.
 Aguas Calientes is named after its nearby hot springs.
 There is time here to relax in the soothing pools and there are plenty of restaurants to choose from for dinner (not included).

 Day 4, Machu Picchu - Cuzco

-Rising early we take the first bus up to Machu Picchu (6.30am) to beat the thronging crowds which arrive mid morning.
+Rising early we take the first bus up to Machu Picchu (5.30am) to beat the thronging crowds which arrive mid morning.
 If members of your tour group have spent the past three days hiking the Inca Trail Trek, your early arrival will allow time to catch up and share stories of your respective treks before a full guided tour of the archaeological site.
 You will then have free time to explore this mystical Inca city, perhaps climb the vertiginous Huayna Picchu (Young Mountain) which overlooks the site or visit the Inca Bridge.
-Returning to Aguas Calientes by bus we then catch the late afternoon train back to Cuzco.
+Returning to Aguas Calientes by bus we then catch the late afternoon train and bus back to Cuzco.

 See our Peru tours page for the full list of packages that include the Lares Trek.